New Ford Academy

 Pupils who are experiencing significant, emotional barriers to learning may be referred to CAMHs.

-Whole staff training has been delivered in Attachment Difficulties, Dyslexia and the school have received training on the Nuffield Early Language Programme, as well as Time to Talk and an Early Communication Programme.
+Whole staff training has been delivered in Attachment Difficulties, Autistic Spectrum Disorder, Dyslexia and the school have received training on the Nuffield Early Language Programme, as well as Time to Talk and an Early Talk Boost and Key Stage 1 and 2 Talk Boost Programme.

-- SEND Services –Lead SEND advisor has time allocated to the school to discuss children on the SEN register.
+- SEND Services –Lead SEND advisor has time allocated to the school to discuss children on the SEND register.

-- Some time is allotted for specialist referrals e.g. Hearing Impaired, Visually Impaired, ASD, SPLD and Language and Communication teams etc.
+- Referrals to the Hearing Impaired, Visually Impaired, ASD, SPLD and Language and Communication teams may need to take place.

 - Pupils with more complex needs who have not responded to interventions delivered may be referred to the Educational Psychologist for further assessment.